mikehdt/crystal-ui/README.md

     </div>

 This is handy if you want to lay out your page a certain way visually but it would be advantageous to order the source differently, for example to aid accessibility (getting a screenreader to read more important content first).
-With flexbox, this is achieved by changing the flex-direction property to row-reverse.
+With flexbox, this is achieved by changing the `flex-direction` property to `row-reverse`.

 ### Grids and Gutters